 We all've been through or may find ourselves in such an emergency when money is needed immediately.
 Lucky you are if you have savings for unexpected expenses.
 If not, it's never too late to start saving money.
 There are different ways to save money and below we offer you some of the best practices.
 Read up on our tips and find your best way to save money.

-Consider Applying for a 0% APR Credit Card
+Consider Applying for a 0% Intro APR Credit Card

 Unexpected medical expenses or car repairs can empty your pocket leaving you with a heavy burden of debt.
 However, you can stay afloat if you opt to open a 0% intro APR credit card to cover the costs and pay them off over time without paying a penny in interest.

 A good credit card with introductory 0% APR on purchases can give you a year or even more of no interest charges.
 Add here no annual fees and a rewards program, and your money saving plan is ready.
-Zero interest credit cards may have miles rewards like the Discover it Miles or Capital One VentureOne card, or may allow you to earn cash back on all purchases, like it does the Capital One Quicksilver card.
+Credit cards with promo rates may also allow to earn miles rewards.

 With a 0% APR credit card, it is important to remember that once the zero introductory period is over, an ongoing interest rate will apply.
 So never forget when your 0% APR ends to make sure you will be able to pay off the card balance by the end of the introductory period.
 Make a plan - calculate how much you should pay each month to reach your goal.
 Keep in mind that the earlier you make a purchase, the more time you'll have to pay it off at 0% interest.
 Thus, if you need to pay for a costly car repair or surgery, make sure you do it as soon as you get your 0% interest credit card to have enough room to extend the repayment.